robaru/sofamyroom/roomsim_mod/source/README.md

 # Known issues

 * The 32-bit version built using Debug configuration on Ubuntu Linux crashes due to a segmentation fault cause by `libmysofa`;
-* If a MATLAB MEX-file runs twice with the same setup, it causes MATLAB to crash.

 # License